learning-zone/python-basics/README.md

 Everything in Python is an object and all variables hold references to the objects.
 The references values are according to the functions; as a result you cannot change the value of the references.
 However, you can change the objects if it is mutable.

-## Q. Explain Python's parameter-passing mechanism.
+## Q. Explain parameter-passing mechanism in python?

 - To pass its parameters to a function, Python uses pass-by-reference.
 If you change a parameter within a function, the change reflects in the calling function.
 This is its default behavior.

 - However, when we pass literal arguments like strings, numbers, or tuples, they pass by value.
 This is because they are immutable.

 ## Q. What are `*args`, `**kwargs` ?

-In cases when we don't know how many arguments will be passed to a function, like when we want to pass a list or a tuple of values, we use `*args`.
+In cases when we don\'t know how many arguments will be passed to a function, like when we want to pass a list or a tuple of values, we use `*args`.

 ```py
 def func(*args):